NOC-OI/intermediate-git/_episodes/02-forking.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+We want this to be a reminder of how to work with forks, rather than the forking workflow.
+(Could cover that at the end as a transistion into branching and branch based workflows.)

 Preparation: Make sure that the main is clean, everything is committed.

 The forking workflow is popular among open source software projects and often used in conjunction with a branching model.